Mohammad Shahcheraghi

-Seyed Mohammad Shahcheraghi سید محمد شاهچراغی, (born 10 June 1934) is an Iranian Ayatollah.
+Seyed Mohammad Shahcheraghi (سید محمد شاهچراغی; 10 June 1934 – 13 December 2025) was an Iranian ayatollah.
 He represented the Supreme Leader of Iran in Semnan province, as well being the Imam of Friday Prayer in Semnan.
 He was elected by the people of Semnan province to represent them in the Assembly of Experts for two terms.
-He was a member of Assembly of Experts until May 2024.
+He was a member of the Assembly of Experts until May 2024.

 Early life and education

 Mohammad Shahcheraghi was born on 10 June 1934 in Hasanabad, Damghan County to a religious family.
 His father, Seyed Hassan Shahcheraghi, was a cleric who gave prayers in their local village.
 After finishing school in his hometown, he entered the Islamic seminary in Damghan, where he was taught by Sheikh Mohammad Reza Khodaei.
-After six years there, he left to Qom to further his Islamic studies in Qom Seminary.
-It was here he attained Ijtihad, and reached the rank Ayatollah.
+After six years there, he left for Qom to further his Islamic studies at Qom Seminary.
+It was here he attained Ijtihad, and reached the rank of Ayatollah.

 Teachers

-Here are some of Shahcerhaghi's teachers during his times in seminaries.
+Here are some of Shahcerhaghi's teachers during his time at seminaries.